 26.7.3 Rules for HE sounding protocol sequences

 An HE beamformee that is a non-AP STA that transmits an HE Compressed Beamforming/CQI Report shall set the RU Start Index and RU End Index subfields of the HE MIMO Control field to indicate the range of tones for which compressed beamforming/CQI information is provided.
-If the HE NDP Announcement frame that solicited the feedback includes a Disallowed Subchannel Bitmap field with a non-zero value, then a beamformee that indicates support for punctured sounding by setting the Punctured Sounding Support subfield to 1 shall include a Disallowed Subchannel Bitmap subfield in the solicited feedback with the same value as the Disallowed Subchannel Bitmap subfield of the HE NDP Announcement frame that solicited the feedback to indicate subcarriers for which feedback information is not provided from within the range of subcarriers indicated by the RU Start Index and RU End Index subfields. (#20903)
+If the HE NDP Announcement frame that solicited the feedback includes a Disallowed Subchannel Bitmap field with a non-zero value, then a beamformee that indicates support for punctured sounding by setting the Punctured Sounding Support subfield in the HE Capabilities elements it transmits to 1 shall include a Disallowed Subchannel Bitmap subfield in the solicited feedback with the same value as the Disallowed Subchannel Bitmap subfield of the HE NDP Announcement frame that solicited the feedback to indicate subcarriers for which feedback information is not provided from within the range of subcarriers indicated by the RU Start Index and RU End Index subfields. (#20903)

 TGax editor: within subclause 27.3.13 Non-HT duplicate transmission, modify the text as shown: